osmancandulger/badword-filter/README.md

 # Related Functions

 ```
-You can import related functions like
+You can import related functions as follows;
-import {checkIsValid,replaceWordWith} from 'badword-list';
+import { checkIsValid,replaceWordWith } from 'badword-list';
 ```

 ## checkIsValid